babashka/sci/doc/ai/adr/0015-unrestricted-vs-allow-all.md

 `:closed` carve-outs may drop `:allow :all` when it sets `:unrestricted`, but that is a host-specific simplification, not a general equivalence.

-## Addendum (2026-07-15): member overrides on CLJS
+## Addendum (2026-07-15): member overrides under `:unrestricted` on CLJS

 `:classes` is a permission gate and also behavior customization via `:instance-methods`, `:instance-fields` and `:static-methods` override fns.
-On CLJS the override part is only partially in effect:

-- Sandboxed ctx: instance overrides are honored (the config-aware node is shared cljc machinery).
-Static method overrides are never consulted on
-  CLJS: the static path binds `(unchecked-get class name)` at analysis.
-- `:unrestricted` ctx: instance interop takes the unchecked node, which consults no config, so instance overrides are silently ignored too.
+CLJS `:unrestricted` silently dropped the override part.
+The unchecked instance node consulted no config at all.
+The CLJS static path bound `(unchecked-get class name)` without consulting `:static-methods`.
+Config was accepted and ignored.
+The JVM honored overrides regardless of `:unrestricted`.
 This predates the jit tier.
-The JVM honors overrides in all ctxs.

-Decision: document, do not change.
-Interception on CLJS works by patching the object registered in `:classes` (e.g. register a wrapped `process`), which the analyzer then resolves and the jit binds, keeping full jit coverage.
-A tested reference implementation that honors config-map overrides (static binding at analysis, per-member-name gating for instance interop) lives on branch `cljs-interop-overrides`.
-Revive it if a real use case appears that object patching cannot serve.
+Fixed on branch `cljs-interop-overrides`:

+- Static method overrides bind at analysis time on CLJS, in all ctxs, for members directly on a registered class:
+  `{'process {:class js/process :static-methods {'exit f}}}` with `(process/exit 0)`.
+Dotted access under a root class, like `js/process.exit`, does not consult overrides.
+Register the direct parent instead.
+Zero runtime cost.
+The jit `:jsstatic` arm binds the override like any resolved method.
+- Instance interop is gated per member name.
+A callsite routes through the config-aware node only when its method or field name has an override in some `:classes` entry.
+See `sci.impl.interop/instance-override-names`, a name set cached on class->opts identity.
+The runtime class then decides whether the override applies.
+The `allowed?` flag still skips the permission check there, so `:unrestricted` permission semantics are unchanged.
+All other names keep the unchecked fast path and full jit interop emission.
+Overriding `exit` costs nothing anywhere else.
+  Overridden-name callsites run interpreted.
+The jit never compiles config-aware interop, so overrides cannot be bypassed.

+Known limitations:

+- Static field value reads, like `js/process.pid` in value position, resolve at analysis and are not interceptable.
+- `sci/add-class!` after a callsite was analyzed does not retrofit that callsite.
+Same staleness family as ADR 0014 backlog 8d.
+- Static override keys use munged member names.